 This function keeps heated water in the boiler, from gravity circulating through the zones that are satisfied, when another one is calling.
 This unwanted extra heat, would override the thermostat setting and effect the functionality of the rooms heating control.

-Flo check parts come in sweat, or soldered in models,
+Flo check parts come in sweat, or soldered in models, made from brass,

 Some systems will incorporate zone valves and some systems will have a separate circulator and relay for each zone.